Dark Water (short story collection): Themes

 Suzuki is concerned with the atrocities committed by humans themselves rather than by otherworldly forces.
 There are themes of urban decay, family troubles and domestic abuse running throughout the stories.
 The characters themselves are often selfish, cruel and self-absorbed.
 Suzuki uses these characters to explore emotions such as rage, fear and longing.
 His stories often take as their theme life after the Japanese asset price bubble burst, as they were written shortly afterwards.

 The one thing that all the stories have in common is the repeated use of water imagery.
 Many of the events take place at sea, but even the land-based plotlines have a connection to water.
 In Watercolors, for instance, the characters are plagued by water dripping through their ceiling.
-While its generally believed that water drips through the ceiling in Floating water, this is not true; this was just an element put into the films.
+While it's generally believed that water drips through the ceiling in Floating Water, this is not true; this was just an element put into the films.